boda-sh/webpack-4-react/README.md

 # Webpack 4 React

-Another React boilerplate with the latest `webpack` v4 ecosystem.
+Another client-side rendering React boilerplate with the latest `webpack` v4 ecosystem

-New libraries used including:
+New libraries used such as:

 - `webpack-command`
 - `webpack-serve`
 - `mini-css-extract-plugin`
 - `optimize-css-assets-webpack-plugin`
+- see `package.json` for full list

 ## Get Started